huggingface/blog/tf-serving.md

 ```

 ## Conclusion
-Thanks to the last updates applied on the TensorFlow models in transformers, one can now easily deploy its models in production using TensorFlow serving.
+Thanks to the last updates applied on the TensorFlow models in transformers, one can now easily deploy its models in production using TensorFlow Serving.
 One of the next steps we are thinking about is to directly integrate the preprocessing part inside the SavedModel to make things even easier.